PokemonAutomation/pokemonautomation.github.io/docs/SetupGuide/ControllerGuide.md

 ### Troubleshooting:

 - If the device to fails connect after multiple attempts, try rebooting the Switch.
 - If it gets stuck on `Paired: Yes - Connected: No`, it probably means the device is paired with a different Switch.
 SHIFT + click "Reset Ctrl" to clear the pairing state and re-pair in the grip menu.
-If you are using the Pico W (UART) mode and previously paired using the wired version of this controller, you may be hitting [Issue 887](https://github.com/PokemonAutomation/Arduino-Source/issues/887).
-- If you see `Disconnected by console.` when trying to reconnect, you are hitting [Issue 800](https://github.com/PokemonAutomation/Arduino-Source/issues/800).
-SHIFT + click "Reset Ctrl" to clear the pairing state and re-pair in the grip menu.